The Silent Judgment of Animals: How Their Presence Changes Our Spaces | Brandhoek Fine Art

 ⸻

-Brandhoek Fine Art shows not only pictures, but judgments.
+Brandhoek Fine Art not only shows pictures, but judgments.

-Every animal that enters these spaces changes more than the view – it changes the attitude of the viewer.
+Every animal that enters these spaces changes more than just the view – it changes the attitude of the viewer.